timshen91/biast/README.md

 [Go](http://golang.org) is a young but well-designed language.
 There's not many new concepts in it, but the best.

+## Twitter Bootstrap

+For quick and fresh frontend develop.

 ## Dependency

 * [Go hg](http://https://code.google.com/p/go/)

-	You need to compile go source to get "exp" package which we've used("exp/html" and "exp/html/atom")
+	You need to compile go source to get "exp" package which we've used("exp/html" and "exp/html/atom").

 * [Redis](http://redis.io)